LA SCCC Charity List - 2025:

 Regions served: All regions

-The AHA's mission is to be a relentless force for a world of longer, healthier lives through research, training, advocacy, community impact and education.
+American Heart Association's mission is to be a relentless force for a world of longer, healthier lives through research, training, advocacy, community impact and education.

 Regions served: All regions